-Writing - Res search to Build and Present Knowledge Anchor Standa ard 8: Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of f each source, and integrate the information while avoiding plagiarism.
+Research to Build and Present Knowledge CCR Anchor S tandard 8: Gather relevant information from multiple print and digital sources, assess the credibility the credibility and accuracy of each source, and integrate the information while avoiding plagiarism.
 Grade Grade-Specific Standard Kindergarten With guidance and support from adults, recall information from experiences or gather information from provided sources to answer a question.
 Grade 1 With guidance and support from adults, recall information from experiences or gather information from provided sources to answer a question.
 Grade 2 Recall information from experiences or gather information from provided sources to answer a question.
 Grade 3 Recall information from experiences or gather information from print and digital sources; take brief notes on sources and sort evidence into provided categories.
 Grade 4 Recall relevant information from experiences or gather relevant information from print and digital sources; take notes and categorize information, and provide a list of sources.
 Grade 5 Recall relevant information from experiences or gather relevant information from print and digital sources; summarize or paraphrase information in notes and finished work, and provide a list of sources.
 Grade 6 Gather relevant information from multiple print and digital sources; assess the credibility of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and providing basic bibliographic information for sources.
-Grade 7 Gather relevant information from multiple print and digital sources, using search terms effectively; assess the credibility and accuracy of each source; and quote or paraphrase the data and conclusio of others while avoiding plagiarism and following a standard format for citation.
+Grade 7 Gather relevant information from multiple print and digital sources, using search terms effectively; assess the credibility and accuracy of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and following a standard format for citation.
 Grade 8 Gather relevant information from multiple print and digital sources, using search terms effectively; assess the credibility and accuracy of each source; and quote or paraphrase the data and conclusions of others while avoiding plagiarism and following a standard format for citation.
-Grades 9-10 Gather relevant information from multiple authoritative sources, using advanced searches effectively; assess the strengths and limitations of each source in terms of the task, purpose, and audience; integrate information into the text selectively to maintain the flow of ideas, avoiding plagiarism and overreliance on any one source and following a standard format for citation.
-Grades 11-12 Gather relevant information from multiple authoritative print and digital sources, using advanced searches effectively; assess the strengths and limitations of each source in terms of the task, purpose, and audience; integrate information into the text selectively to maintain the flow of ideas, avoiding plagiarism and overreliance on any one source and following a standard format for citation. (e.g., MLA, APA)
+Grades 9-10 Gather relevant information from multiple authoritative print and digital sources, using advanced searches effectively; assess the usefulness of each source in answering the research question; integrate information into the text selectively to maintain the flow of ideas, avoiding plagiarism and following a standard format for citation.
+Grades 11-12 Gather relevant information from multiple authoritative print and digital sources, using advanced searches effectively; assess the strengths and limitations of each source in terms of the task, purpose, and audience; integrate information into the text selectively to maintain the flow of ideas, avoiding plagiarism and overreliance on any one source and following a standard format for citation.